dinhngocdung/easyengine-notes/content/notes/easyengine-docker.md

 ## Deploy on any Linux distribution

-The **EasyEngine** container, allowing you to deploy and use EasyEngine on **any Linux distribution**, not just the officially supported Debian/Ubuntu.
+The **EasyEngine-Docker**, allowing you to deploy and use EasyEngine on **any Linux distribution**, not just the officially supported Debian/Ubuntu.

 It works well with systems like: